Tim Schram: Nebraska Public Service Commission

-In 2006, two-term incumbent Public Service Commissioner Lowell C. Johnson announced that he would not seek re-election, and Schram ran to succeed him.
+In 2006, two-term incumbent Public Service Commissioner Lowell Johnson announced that he would not seek re-election, and Schram ran to succeed him.
 He faced real estate agent Rich Hurley in the Republican primary.
 The Omaha World-Herald endorsed Schram over Hurley, praising Schram's experience as a county commissioner and noting that he "likely would have less of a learning curve" than Hurley.
 Schram narrowly defeated Hurley, winning 52.5% to Hurley's 47.5%.
 In the general election, Schram faced State Senator Matt Connealy, the Democratic nominee.
 The World-Herald endorsed Connealy over Schram, noting that both were strong candidates, but that "Connealy's State Capitol service means he could more quickly acclimate to the panel's potpourri of responsibilities."
 Ultimately, Schram defeated Connealy by a wide margin, winning 58.2% of the vote.

 Schram was re-elected without opposition in 2012.
 In 2018, he was challenged by Democrat Mike Forsythe, a retired business executive.
 While the controversial Keystone XL pipeline was a significant issue in the other Public Service Commission election that year, it played a muted role in the District 3 race.
 Schram defeated Forsythe by a wide margin, winning 62% of the vote to Forsythe's 38%.
 Schram won his fourth term unopposed in 2024.